 ROTARY CLUB SCULPTURE AT BRICKYARD PARK

-The Rotary Club of Kingsport, Tn., in collaboration with the Kingsport Office of Cultural Arts, is seeking qualifications from artists or art teams for the commission of a centennial sculpture to commemorate the modern day heroes of the community at the traffic circle currently in development for the Brickyard Village.
+The Rotary Club of Kingsport, TN, in collaboration with the Kingsport Public Art Committee, Edens Investment, and Barge Design Solutions, Inc., is seeking qualifications from artists or art teams for the commission of a centennial sculpture to commemorate the every-day heroes of the community at the traffic circle currently in development for the Brickyard Village.

 ELIGIBILITY: This opportunity is open to all professional artists over the age of 18 with previous public sculpture experience.
 Refer to the Selection Criteria listed below for additional requirements.